remix-run/remix/decisions/0006-linear-workflow.md

 - **Cycle** - A group of issues aimed to be completed within a given 1-week period (similar to a "sprint" in other Agile workflows)
 - **Project** - A group of issues that comprise a larger scope of work (for example, a new feature)
   - Projects will almost always span multiple Cycles.
-- **Status** - the state of a given Issue (Todo, in progress, done, etc.)
+- **Status** - The state of a given Issue (Todo, In Progress, Done, etc.)
-- **Assignee** - the person the Issue is currently assigned to - this indicates who is expected to take the next action to move the Issue forward
+- **Assignee** - The person the Issue is currently assigned to - this indicates who is expected to take the next action to move the Issue forward
 - **Label** - Linear Issues can be assigned one or more Labels for filtering/searching

 ## Decision